codefresh-io/docs.codefresh.io/_docs/testing/unit-tests/unit-tests-with-composition.md

 toc: true
 ---

-Sometimes running unit tests require some additional services such as a Database (Mongo, MySql, Postgres etc) or third-party components like Redis, Memcache, etc.
+Sometimes running unit tests require some additional services such as a Database (Mongo, MySql, Postgres etc.) or third-party components like Redis, Memcache, etc.

 Codefresh provides you an easy way to do this by using a Codefresh pipeline and docker-compose.